Search

 What curriculum is used at Invictus Phnom Penh?

 At Invictus, we utilise the UK Early Years Foundation Stage (EYFS) for students aged 4 to 5.
-They then transition to the International Primary Curriculum (IPC), a UK based curriculum used by many schools worldwide.
-It is based on the UK national curriculum and has the added benefit of a global mindedness which is key to raising global citizens.
+They then transition to the International Cambridge Primary Curriculum, a UK based curriculum used by many schools worldwide.

-The IPC is supplemented with Jolly Phonics, a UK based phonics-based program.
+The Cambridge Primary Curriculum is supplemented with Jolly Phonics, a UK based phonics-based program.
 Jolly Phonics uses a fun and child-centred approach to teaching literacy through synthetic phonics.
 With actions for each of the 42 letter sounds, this multi-sensory method is very motivating for children and teachers alike as they can see their students achieve.

 For more information please check out our curriculum page here.

-How is IPC different from International Baccalaureate (IB)?
+How is Cambridge international curriculum different from International Baccalaureate (IB)?

-Both the IPC and the IB are inquiry-based learning curriculums.
-However, the IPC sets the learning goals while the IB allows each school to decide their own learning goals.
+Both the Cambridge Primary Curriculum and the IB are inquiry-based learning curriculums.
+However, Cambridge Primary Curriculum sets uniform learning goals, while the IB allows each school to decide their own learning goals.
 This might lead to varying degrees in quality of education.
-Since the IPC is standardised, parents are able to find the learning goals that are covered online, regardless of the school the child is attending.
+Since the Cambridge primary Curriculum is standardised, parents are able to find the learning goals that are covered online, regardless of the school the child is attending.
 It is also multidisciplinary rather than transdisciplinary, which means only subjects that naturally fit into a theme are used rather than forcing every subject to be in every unit.

 What is Singapore Mathematics?